-We built the image_* callback routines so that we could quickly move or copy large file images.
-It is important when transferring ownership of a file image between processes via moving or copying that the owner of the file image be clearly identified.
+We implemented the image_* callback facility to allow efficient management of large file images.
+These facilities can be used to allow sharing of file image buffers between the application and the HDF5 library, and also transfer of ownership in either direction.
+In such operations, care must be taken to ensure that ownership is clear, and that file image buffers are not discarded before all references to them are discarded by the non-owning party.
 Not closing a file image can lead to library behaviors that might corrupt the file.

 Suppose the ownership of a file image in a property list buffer is passed to an application.
 This application must ensure that the file image remains in existence until there is no possibility of the HDF5 Library referring to it.
 After the ownership of the buffer is passed to the application, the application owns the buffer, and the library owns the property list.
 In order to prevent file corruption, the application should close the file image before the library closes the property list.

-Sharing a Property List Buffer
+Sharing a File image Buffer with the HDF5 Library

-The HDF5 property lists are a mechanism for passing values into HDF5 Library calls.
+As mentioned above, the HDF5 property lists are a mechanism for passing values into HDF5 Library calls.
 They were created to allow calls to be extended with new parameters without changing the actual API or breaking existing code.
 They were designed based on the assumption that all new parameters would be “call by value” and not “call by reference.”
 Having “call by value” parameters means property lists can be copied, reused, and discarded with ease.

-Suppose an application wished to share a property list buffer with the HDF5 Library.
-This means the library would be allowed to open the file image, but not copy or free it.
+Suppose an application wished to share a file image buffer with the HDF5 Library.
+This means the library would be allowed to read the file image, but not free it.
 The file image callbacks might be constructed as follows to share a buffer:

 Construct the image_malloc() call so that it returns the address of the buffer instead of allocating new space.
-This will keep the library thinking that buffers are not overlapping even when they are.
+This will keep the library thinking that buffers distinct even when they not.
 Support this by including the address of the buffer in the user data.
 As a sanity check, include the buffer’s size in the user data as well, and require image_malloc() to fail if the requested buffer size is unexpected.
 Finally, include a reference counter in the user data, and increment the reference counter on each call to image_malloc().

 Construct the image_memcpy() call so that it does nothing.
 As a sanity check, make it fail if the source and destination pointers do not match the buffer address in the user data or if the size is unexpected.